 The Cookie Cup is the result of a joint effort by designer Enrique Sardi, pastry chef Lello Parisi and Team Lavazza: an edible espresso cup/cookie to be eaten after sipping the coffee.
 The short crust pastry, thicker than the traditional recipe, is shaped and cooked in special molds in the form of a Lavazza Segno espresso cup.
 The inside is covered with a special sugar glaze so the cup can withstand the high temperature of the espresso.

-This recipe was inspired by the launch of the Lavazza 2004 Calendar, “Planet Espresso” by Thierry Le Gouès.
+This recipe was inspired by the launch of the Lavazza 2004, “Planet Espresso” by Thierry Le Gouès.
 Delicious fragments of amaretti biscuits were used to decorate the authentic Italian espresso, to look like the surface of a planet dotted with craters.

 An unusual combination of coffee and tropical fruit, Passion>Me is an amazing non-alcoholic cocktail.
 Made in a cocktail shaker, by mixing passion fruit juice with sugared espresso coffee, ice and fresh mint, in the special glass designed by Claudio Caramel and patented by Lavazza, it is a pleasant, refreshing drink.

 A complex, sophisticated technique that gives a truly incredible result.
 Spherification, the technique developed by Ferran Adrià, is applied to coffee, to give an amazing effect: liquid coffee enveloped in a transparent membrane, which explodes on the palate to release its full aroma.

 Coffee caviar is another of the amazing products made with spherification, the same technique used for the Coffeesphere.
 Using a syringe, small drops of the coffee and alginate mixture is added to the diluted calcium chloride.
 The result is lots of little balls which create a myriad of tiny explosions on the palate.
 The effect is perhaps even more surprising.